Cystic acne is painful, severe, and capable of causing deep scarring, which makes it a real challenge to manage. The best treatment is multi-faceted.

 bacteria (P. acnes bacteria), and

-When cystic acne occurs, bacteria and oil clog the pores and are trapped inside by inflammation.
+When cystic acne flares occur, bacteria and oil clog the pores and are trapped inside by inflammation.
 Acne cysts fill with pus as they develop, forming a hard, painful blemish.

 How Do You Treat Cystic Acne?

-The best way to treat cystic acne is to use topical, acne-fighting products that have been formulated with ingredients that can help your existing breakouts and prevent future ones.
+The best way to treat cystic acne is to use topical, acne-fighting products that have been formulated with active ingredients meant to treat existing breakouts and prevent future ones.

-It should not be necessary to see a dermatologist to treat cystic acne unless it's extremely severe and hasn't responded to your attempts to take care of it yourself.
-Even still, options like antibiotics and prescription acne medication can carry risks and cause irritation.
+It should not be necessary to see a board-certified dermatologist to treat cystic acne unless it's extremely severe and hasn't responded to your attempts to take care of it yourself.

 We recommend checking out either our Basic Kit or, if you're looking to treat more severe acne cysts, our Ultimate Kit, to access a complete system of skin care products designed to treat acne and help your skin look its best.